MALTHOUSE THEATRE // WHAT HAPPENS NEXT

 Malthouse Theatre acknowledges the Land and Songlines of the Boon Wurrung and Wurundjeri peoples of the Kulin Nation.

-Fiona McGauchie (Chair), Michael Kantor (Deputy Chair), Debbie Dadon AM, Andrew Myer AM, Jan Owen AM, Sue Prestney, Pamela Rabe, Nick Schlieper, Mary Vallentine AO & Deborah Cheetham
+Fiona McGauchie (Chair), Michael Kantor (Deputy Chair), Debbie Dadon AM, Andrew Myer AM, Sue Prestney, Pamela Rabe, Nick Schlieper, Mary Vallentine AO & Deborah Cheetham

 ARTISTIC DIRECTOR & CO-CEO / Matthew Lutton